gitforwork2/gitforwork.github.io/_drafts/visa/2017-02-09-h1b-bills-executive-order.md

 - Introduce a minimum salary requirement for L1 visa employees
 - Redefine the criteria for issuing a L1 visa to allow only truly key employees

+#### H1b $130K bill by Zoe Lofgren
-#### High-Skilled Integrity and Fairness Act of 2017 - Zoe Lofgren - California
+More formally: High-Skilled Integrity and Fairness Act of 2017 - Zoe Lofgren - California
 - H1b dependent employers (15% or more employees are H1b) have to pay atleast $130K a year for hiring a new H1b employee
 - 20% H1b visas reserved for small startup employers with less than 50 employees
 - Replace the current H1b random lottery and award based on the order of salaries, starting from the highest.